 If knowledge is power, then it is also currency.

 Using tools like Google analytics linked with Sprout Social can allow bloggers to track their audience from distribution on social networks directly to the pages on which they land.
 There’s a function in Sprout specifically built to show the referral chain.
 If readership is lost in the conversion phase between social and content then digging deeper into what users respond to is the best solution.

 Keywords in social posts can draw users in.
 The perfect title can simultaneously provide SEO benefits as well as catch the attention of users in their newsfeed.
 Social listening tools as provided in Sprout will monitor keywords and brand phrases that are important to the brand.

 For instance, if I were blogging about restaurants I would probably monitor the words: food, good, terrible, bad, location (wherever that may be), service, dinner, lunch, hungry and breakfast.

 These keywords will not only help you tailor content for your audience’s tastes, but can help you find new audience members to reach out to.

-Article by Mike Beauchamp
+About Mike Beauchamp